Quickback Docs

 score: integer('score'),

-organizationId: text('organization_id').notNull(), // Always scope junction tables
+organizationId: text('organization_id').notNull(), // Scope junction tables for cascade soft-deletes

 });

 These internal tables still participate in the database schema and migrations — they just don't get API routes or security configuration.
+Without the @quickback-internal marker the compiler emits a warning per table, since the missing defineTable is more often a bug than a deliberate choice.

 Always Include a Scope Column